theengineerturtle/UnitTestingWithCSharp/README.md

 with external dependencies for example adding a new reservation in database and as a external \
 dependencies check the db if new reservation added with new id.\

-DON'T TEST:\
+### Do not test
-You should assume it is properly tested(Language features3rd-party code), you should test only your code.\
+You should not test Language features and 3rd-party codes, you should assume that they are properly tested, you should test only your code.\
 Test Classes:\
 Reservation.cs -> ReservationTests.cs\
 Number of tests => Number of Execution Paths\

-BAD TESTS\
+### Bad Tests
 Test1()\
 SaveCustomerTest()\
 GetMovie()\

-Test Methods:\
+### Test Methods
 [MethodName]_[Scenario]_[ExpectedBehaviour]\
 Trustworthy : \
 Writing production code before test code sometimes may be makes bugs.\